universal-packages/universal-time-measurer/README.md

 [![Testing](https://github.com/universal-packages/universal-time-measurer/actions/workflows/testing.yml/badge.svg)](https://github.com/universal-packages/universal-time-measurer/actions/workflows/testing.yml)
 [![codecov](https://codecov.io/gh/universal-packages/universal-time-measurer/branch/main/graph/badge.svg?token=CXPJSN8IGL)](https://codecov.io/gh/universal-packages/universal-time-measurer)

-Time Measurer is a simple wrap for `process.hrtime` to measure time with procession and express that time easily through formatted representations, anytime you want to express how much a query or a request took at code level you may want to give this a try.
+Time Measurer is a simple wrap for `process.hrtime.bigint` to measure time with procession and express that time easily through formatted representations, anytime you want to express how much a query or a request took at code level you may want to give this a try.

 ## Install